 Gesture-based Controls

 From adjusting volumes with a twirl of a finger to pausing navigation with a hand gesture, gesture-based controls add a layer of intuitiveness.
-The challenge in patenting lies in ensuring that the gesture recognition process, and the corresponding vehicle response, is both novel and non-obvious.
+The challenge in patenting lies in ensuring that the gesture recognition process, and the corresponding vehicle response, are both novel and non-obvious.

 The Role of Augmented Reality (AR) in AV UI